Psst! Short on time? Talk to someone now and get your answers quicker!

 30 days overdue: $100

-- 60 days overdue: $200
+60 days overdue: $200

-- 60+ days overdue: $700
+60+ days overdue: $700

-.
-In other words, the average number of days it takes to collect your business sales.
-If the ratio goes up overtime then it is time to evaluate your payment terms.
-The average collection period can be calculated using the formula
+Based on your customer payment trends, you can calculate the average collection period, which is the average number of days it takes to collect your receivables.
+If the ratio goes up over time, then it is time to evaluate your payment terms.
+The average collection period can be calculated using the formula:

 Avg.
 Collection period = [(Days in period x Avg accounts receivable) / Net credit sales]

 If you notice the number of doubtful accounts creep up, it is time to revisit the credit terms and policies.
 You also need to review your dunning workflows and experiment with dunning emails to see what works best.
 You can introduce payment terms to extend the payment periods by 10, 15, 30, 45, or 60 days.
 It gives customers the time to review invoices and plan for their accounts payable and can be particularly valuable for small business owners.